BelgianBiodiversityPlatform/python-dwca-reader/benchmarks/README.md

 the same runs) because that is the first operation in the process that builds the line offset index; it remains well below the "before" side's peak, where the index was built eagerly on open.

+The absolute timings above are not comparable across sessions - only the ratio between two runs measured back to back in the same sitting is.
+Confirmed later: the same two commits (`fd829b6` and `c481240`) that recorded `iterate + read 14 terms` at 6.86s and 1.77s here measured 9.34s and 2.50s on a later, busier session on the same machine - the absolute numbers moved by roughly a third, but the ratio held (3.7x-4.0x measured back to back that time, against 3.8x-4.0x recorded above).
+Do not read the absolute seconds as a target or a regression signal in isolation; re-measure both sides back to back before drawing any conclusion from them.